 It was in this Book, the Book of Certitude, that Bahá’u’lláh clearly and beautifully explained the meaning of all those things which have puzzled and divided men in the past.
 In this Book, Bahá’u’lláh unsealed the secrets of both the Old and the New Testament, and laid bare the “gems of Truth” which were concealed there.

-Chapter Twelve The meaning of Resurrection
+Twelve The meaning of Resurrection

 What is the meaning of the Resurrection of His Holiness Jesus the Christ?
 It is written that after three days He rose from the dead.
 How can this be explained to the logical mind?